-As one of just 34 departments out of almost 600 police agencies in the state, WMU DPS meets the Michigan Law Enforcement Accreditation Commission's "best practice" standards to achieve accreditation, a highly prized recognition of law enforcement professional excellence.
+As one of about three dozen departments out of almost 600 police agencies in the state, WMU DPS meets the Michigan Law Enforcement Accreditation Commission's "best practice" standards to achieve accreditation, a highly prized recognition of law enforcement professional excellence.
 Kalamazoo Department of Public Safety and Portage Public Safety also hold that designation in Kalamazoo County.

 The accreditation "raises the bar" of the department's practices, says Deputy Chief Carol Dedow, evaluating the University's public safety agency against 107 different standards for high-risk liability actions, including use of force, vehicle pursuit and search and seizure, to internal operations, such as officer and workplace training, command structure and recruitment.

 WMU DPS voluntarily sought accreditation beginning in May 2019 and was visited in November 2020 by an assessment team composed of law enforcement practitioners.
 They reviewed written materials, interviewed agency members and visited offices and places where compliance with the expected standards could be observed.
 The commission granted full accreditation status in February 2021.